 Any Loyalty is Good Loyalty

-Maybe, just maybe, my wife will eventually warm up to MY Mexican joint.
+Maybe, just maybe, my wife will eventually share my passion for MY Mexican joint.
 But it won't take a mind-blowing burrito to win her over.
 It could be as simple as my passionate endorsement (I am the ultimate brand advocate, after all!) or perhaps when the owner greets her by name and surprises her with a delectable free appetizer.
 That might just do the trick and make her emotionally invested.

 Then again, she might always remain a casual customer, popping in for a quick and convenient lunch or take-out.
 And you know what?
 That's still a darn good customer to have.